graphics interpretation questions on the gmat

 • 1.
 Start with the Big Picture

 Do not just skip the graphic entirely and go straight to the statement.
-This will significantly decrease your accuracy as you will spend the majority of your time focusing on understanding the graphic thoroughly to later “interpret” it.
-Make sure you read every tiny piece of writing on or near the data, including titles, the labels for the x and y-axes, column names, and even footnotes.
-Scroll down or left/right if necessary to ensure you’ve caught everything.
+You’ll be more likely to fall into traps set by the statement if you haven’t looked at the graph yet..
+Read every tiny piece of writing on or near the data, including titles, the labels for the x and y-axes, column names, and even footnotes.

 Once you understand the big picture, take special care to note any units (mph, m/sec, cm2, etc.) on the graph, or any symbols provided.
 Are we dealing with seconds, minutes, or hours?
 Does one graph represent the month of June, while another graph represents the entire year?